 Removing angelfish eggs from their original tank is a delicate process.
 These gooey balls of life can be easily damaged.
 You won’t realize they’ve died until they fail to hatch and begin to rot.

 Of course, if your angelfish have laid eggs on a movable object, like a spawning plate or plant leaf, that makes things easy.
-You can simply pick up this object and move it to the new area.
-If they are attached to a fixed surface, however, like the inside of the glass, you have to be careful.
+You can pick up this object and move it to the new area.
+You have to be careful if they are attached to a fixed surface, like the inside of the glass.
 To begin, you will need:

-- Water from the original tank, kept in the specimen cup
+- Water from the original tank is kept in the specimen cup.

 Prepare the Area